almet/hops-datasets/README.md

 ## Want to run the scrappers yourself?

+The scrappers have proven useful to generate the first version of the dataset, but since the data has been enhanced manually since, are quite useless to me.

-To make it run, simple run `make install` and the `make generate`.
-That should work.
+Nevertheless, if you want to make them run, simply run `make install` to install the dependencies and then `make generate`.

 You need to have python installed on your machine.
+After these commands have completed, you should have the datasets generated locally.
 Enjoy!